Alabama Academy of Eye Physicians and Surgeons

 You are welcome to contact our executive director, Meghan Martin, if you have any questions.
 Email firstname.lastname@example.org or call 334-954-2513.

-The Alabama Academy of Ophthalmology (ALAO) is a medical association located in Montgomery, Alabama, comprised of ophthalmologists who are licensed to practice medicine in Alabama and/or other states.
+ALEPS is a medical association located in Montgomery, Ala., comprised of ophthalmologists who are licensed to practice medicine in Alabama and/or other states.
 The purpose of ALEPS is the promotion and advancement of ophthalmic medicine in all phases.

-The Board elects a President, Vice-President, and Secretary-Treasurer to oversee its operations.
+The Board elects a president, vice president, and secretary-treasurer to oversee its operations.

 Membership is limited to licensed ophthalmologists with an M.D. or D.O. degree.
-Special Memberships are available upon request and approval by the Board of Directors, to licensed physicians from other sub-specialties of medicine.
+Special memberships are available upon request and approval by the Board of Directors, to licensed physicians from other sub-specialties of medicine.

-ALAO is represented at the national level by the American Academy of Ophthalmology (AAO).
+ALAEPS is represented at the national level by the American Academy of Ophthalmology (AAO).
 See www.aao.org.

-ALAO provides complimentary eye care services to disadvantaged Alabamians through its 501 (c) (3) EyeCare Alabama program.
+ALAEPS provides complimentary eye care services to disadvantaged Alabamians through its 501 (c) (3) EyeCare Alabama program.
 As of January, 2015, EyeCare Alabama had provided over One-Million Dollars ($1,000,000.00) of free eye care services to over four-thousand disadvantaged Alabamians.